franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: OCR with Google Vision API and Tesseract.
-"Google Vision and Tesseract are both popular and powerful OCR tools, but they each have their weaknesses."
+- Programming Historian: [OCR with Google Vision API and Tesseract](https://programminghistorian.org/en/lessons/ocr-with-google-vision-api-and-tesseract).
+“Google Vision and Tesseract are both popular and powerful OCR tools, but they each have their weaknesses.”
-- Programming Historian: Transcribing Handwritten Text with Python and Microsoft Azure Computer Vision.
-"This lesson will explain how to write a Python program to transcribe handwritten documents using Microsoft’s Azure Cognitive Services."
+- Programming Historian: [Transcribing Handwritten Text with Python and Microsoft Azure Computer Vision](https://programminghistorian.org/en/lessons/transcribing-handwritten-text-with-python-and-microsoft-azure-computer-vision).
+“This lesson will explain how to write a Python program to transcribe handwritten documents using Microsoft’s Azure Cognitive Services.”
-- Programming Historian: Working with batches of PDF files.
-"Learn how to perform OCR and text extraction with free command line tools like Tesseract and Poppler and how to get an overview of large numbers of PDF documents using topic modeling."
+- Programming Historian: [Working with Batches of PDF Files](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files).
+“Learn how to perform OCR and text extraction with free command line tools like Tesseract and Poppler and how to get an overview of large numbers of PDF documents using topic modeling.”
-- Programming Historian: Extracting Illustrated Pages from Digital Libraries with Python.
-"This lesson shows how to efficiently extract page regions of visual interest from digitized volumes."
+- Programming Historian: [Extracting Illustrated Pages from Digital Libraries with Python](https://programminghistorian.org/en/lessons/extracting-illustrated-pages-from-digital-libraries-with-python).
+“This lesson shows how to efficiently extract page regions of visual interest from digitized volumes.”
-- Programming Historian: Introduction to Audiovisual Transcoding, Editing, and Color Analysis with FFmpeg.
-"This lesson introduces the basic functions of FFmpeg, a free command-line tool used for manipulating and analyzing audiovisual materials."
+- Programming Historian: [Introduction to Audiovisual Transcoding, Editing, and Color Analysis with FFmpeg](https://programminghistorian.org/en/lessons/introduction-to-audiovisual-transcoding-editing-and-color-analysis-with-ffmpeg).
+“This lesson introduces the basic functions of FFmpeg, a free command-line tool used for manipulating and analyzing audiovisual materials.”
-- Programming Historian: Editing Audio with Audacity.
-"In this lesson you will learn how to use Audacity to load, record, edit, mix, and export audio files."
+- Programming Historian: [Editing Audio with Audacity](https://programminghistorian.org/en/lessons/editing-audio-with-audacity).
+“In this lesson you will learn how to use Audacity to load, record, edit, mix, and export audio files.”
-- Programming Historian: Cleaning OCR’d text with Regular Expressions.
-"This lesson will help you clean up OCR’d text to make it more usable."

 </details>

 ## Data cleaning {#data-work}